- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Professional Tax is a tax on all kinds of professionals, whether self-employed, salaried, or into trading, This tax is levied on employees carrying on the business, including professionals, freelancers, etc, subject to income exceeding the monetary threshold if any.
 The professional tax rate varies from one state of the country to another, and there are also various states which do not have any Professional Tax.
 This tax implication completely depends on the state government.

-Professional Tax or Profession Tax is levied by the State Government on the income of the assessee.
+Professional Tax is levied by the State Government on the income of the assessee.
 Under Article 276 of the Indian Constitution, the state governments are empowered to decide the rate for the professional tax in the state.
-The maximum amount that can be charged under this tax regime is Rs.
-2500.
-In a few states, this tax is even levied on the basis of source of income.Every state has their own slabs for this tax and here is a glimpse of the same –
+The cap limit to levy professional tax is Rs 2500 beyond which professional tax cannot be charged to any person.

 |For Men||Nil up to Rs.
 7500|

 |For Women||Nil up to Rs.
 10000|